Use the links below to navigate through this comprehensive guide on helping you choose the best underlay for your needs

 Thickness – the thickness will be different for a variety of needs and purposes.

 Tog rating – the higher the tog rating, the more thermal insulation it provides – keeping your rooms warmer.

 Noise reduction level – if reducing noise of impacts and foot traffic is important, then make sure to pay attention to the noise reduction decibel level.

-Delivery conditions – sometimes you need your delivery fast, and we offer a rapid courier delivery service (free for orders over £50) that can deliver your product on the most suitable day for you.
+Delivery conditions – sometimes you need your delivery fast, and we offer a rapid courier delivery service that can deliver your product on the most suitable day for you.

 Price – the all important one!
 Our prices are highly competitive and we do our best to pass on any savings to our customers.
 Take a look at our products today and see of you can find one that works for you.

 What is the best underlay for a bedroom?

 Bedrooms should be relaxing and comfortable places, so need one that makes the floor feel great in socks or bare feet.
 We usually recommend the Underlay4u Thick 12mm – it provides excellent softness at a great price.
 Alternatively, our Tredaire Dreamwalk 11mm offers excellent comfort, warmth and sound proofing qualities.

 What is the best underlay for a living room?

 We believe that the best kind for a lounge or living room is Underlay4u Thick 12mm.
 The living room is a place where we spend so much leisure time, and often entertain guests, that it deserves a comfortable floor that makes it easier to relax and unwind.
 Another great choice is our Tredaire Dreamwalk 11mm, which is a little thinner but still makes the floor of any living room warm and soft under foot and is one of our best sellers.